Whistler Real Estate Market Update

 Understanding Market Sales, Inventory and Listing Statistics

 The statistics below are absolutely wonderful.
-They are broken down by three segments: 1) detached houses; 2) townhomes; and 3) condominiums.
+They are broken down into three segments: 1) detached houses, 2) townhomes, and 3) condominiums.
 The condominium segment is the hardest to interpret as this segment included anything with a condo designation.
 For example, condos zoned residential, nightly rental, condo hotels, or phase 2 properties, and fractional ownership including quarter shares and timeshares.

 The townhomes include half-duplex properties and also townhomes zoned for nightly rental and residential.
 However, the townhome segment is a lot simpler to evaluate than the condo segment, simply due to the location.

 Some detached houses in Whistler have nightly rental zoning and others are residential.
 Therefore, like the townhome segment, it is a simpler analysis than the condo market.